Explore Our Work

 Why: There is a significant need to bring more consistency to the work of early childhood educators.

-What We’re Doing: We are developing Connections for Kids, an innovative educational approach that combines the strengths of three evidence-based interventions used in Nebraska.
-This integrated and aligned approach promotes supportive classroom environments, strong family engagement practices and positive educator well-being — equipping educators to meet children’s needs and reducing their stress.
+What We’re Doing: We are developing Connections for Kids, an innovative educational approach that combines the strengths of three evidence-based programs used in Nebraska.
+This integrated and aligned approach promotes supportive classroom environments, strong family engagement and positive educator well-being — equipping educators to meet children’s needs and reducing their stress.
 We are offering professional learning opportunities to educators and pre-service students to implement Connections for Kids.

 ASSESSMENT